Stuartpkd/Brush-Bucket/README.md

 | [2](https://github.com/users/Stuartpkd/projects/3?pane=issue&itemId=42176221) | As a user, I can select different brushes from the collection to experiment with different styles and effects. | Nice to have |
 | [3](https://github.com/users/Stuartpkd/projects/3?pane=issue&itemId=42176281) | As a user, I can choose different colors for my brushstrokes to create colorful and expressive digital art. | Nice to have |
 | [4](https://github.com/users/Stuartpkd/projects/3?pane=issue&itemId=42176336) | As a user, I can undo and redo my actions to correct mistakes and experiment with different ideas. | Nice to have |
+\
+&nbsp;

+## Development Sprints

+### Sprint 1: Core Functionality and Basic Features
+**Milestone:** Establishing the foundational platform.
+- Enable buyers to browse a selection of digital brushes.
+(User Story 1)
+- Allow buyers to view detailed information about each digital brush.
+(User Story 2)
+- Implement a shopping cart for buyers.
+(User Story 3)
+- Create a sign-up process for new users.
+(User Story 13)
+- Implement email verification for new accounts.
+(User Story 14)

+### Sprint 2: Enhancing User Experience and Seller/Admin Capabilities
+**Milestone:** Enriching the platform with advanced features.
+- Set up the checkout process for brush purchases.
+(User Story 4)
+- Enable access to purchase history and downloads in user profiles.
+(User Story 5)
+- Implement a feature for buyers to leave ratings.
+(User Story 6)
+- Develop admin capabilities for user account management.
+(User Story 12)

+### Sprint 3: Advanced Features and User Interactions
+**Milestone:** Adding interactive and user engagement features.
+- Implement a favorites list for buyers.
+(User Story 7)
+- Enable sellers/admins to upload new brushes.
+(User Story 8)
+- Allow sellers/admins to manage and edit product listings.
+(User Story 9 & 10)
+- Create a contact page for user feedback and assistance.
+(User Story 15)

+### Future Sprints: Further Development and Expansion
+**Milestone:** Expansion and continuous improvement.
+- Improve sales statistics for sellers/admins.
+(User Story 11)
+- Explore integrating an interactive canvas for brush testing.
+- Enhancements in UI/UX for easier navigation and accessibility.
+- Additional security features and user account management options.